shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

 ### Task 2: Enable Microsoft Sentinel

+In this task, you will create and enable Microsoft Sentinel and review the Content Hub for enhanced security monitoring and threat detection in your Azure environment.

 1. In the **search resources, services and docs bar**, type **Microsoft Sentinel** and select it from suggestions, as shown below:

     ![Screenshot of the search Microsoft Sentinel.](Images/e5-t2-s1.png "Microsoft Sentinel")